oriuminc/vagrant-ariadne/README.md

 ### `.rvmrc`

-Used by RVM (Ruby Version Manager) to create a sandboxed project environment with specific verion of ruby and rubygems.
+Used by RVM (Ruby Version Manager) to create a sandboxed project environment with specific version of ruby and rubygems.
 You'll be prompted to run this file on entering the project directory, and it will kick-start the tools that act on the files below.